sonelrubin/dynamics-365-contact-center/contact-center/extend/presence-status-sync.md

 The following sections provide examples of the JSON payload for the presence modified and add new agent events.

+## Use APIs to get or modify presence status

+ You can use custom APIs to get or modify the agent's presence status.
+Do the following steps to use these APIs:

+1. Generate tokens using in certificate based authentication using your application ID.
+Learn more in [Use OAuth authentication with Microsoft Dataverse](/power-apps/developer/data-platform/authenticate-oauth).
+1. Assign impersonation privileges to the application.
+Learn more in [Impersonate another user using the Web API](/power-apps/developer/data-platform/webapi/impersonate-another-user-web-api).
+1. Perform the required API calls as follows:
+     - [CCaaS_ModifyAgentPresence](api/ccaas_modifyagentpresence.md) to update the agent's presence status
+     - [CCaaS_GetPresence](api/ccaas_getpresence.md) to get the agent's presence status.

  ### [Presence modified](#tab/presencemodified)

  ```json